thuliteio/create-thulite/template-vermeer/content/_index.md

 ---
 title : "Johannes Vermeer"
-description: "Vermeer is a paid profile theme for Thulite.
-Add your photograph, bio, links, and socials, and your profile page is ready to go."
+description: "Vermeer is a one-page profile theme for Thulite that will make you stand out.
+Unique design, accessible, and easy setup."
 date: 2024-06-28T12:18:10+00:00
 lastmod: 2024-06-28T12:18:10+00:00
 draft: false